RiverMichael/CA-RainyDays/README.md

 - I decided to change the colors on the checkout-card to make it look more like a card popping up.

-- I added a footer on all screen sizes instead of only on the mobile version as was suggested on my feedback in the design course.
+- I added a footer on all screen sizes instead of only on the mobile version, as was suggested in the feedback from the design course.

 ### Link to the finished website